rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-postgres/index.md

 {{< image src="Module_Overview.svg" title="Module Overview">}}

-The PostgreSQL database module contains two applications, together providing a postgresql database server to be used in other [rollyourown.xyz](https://rollyourown.xyz) projects.
+The PostgreSQL database module contains two applications, together providing a postgresql database server to be used in other rollyourown projects.

 ### PostgreSQL

 The postgresql application is deployed from the [postgresql.org](https://www.postgresql.org/) repositories, a postgres user password is set and the database server configured to accept connections from the internal network on the host server.
-Furthermore, log in from the control node is enabled so that further databases and users can be provisioned by terraform scripts from the control node as part of [rollyourown.xyz](https://rollyourown.xyz) project deployment.
+Furthermore, log in from the control node is enabled so that further databases and users can be provisioned by terraform scripts from the control node as part of rollyourown project deployment.

 ### Consul